bartonicek/plotscaper/README.md

 ## Quick start

-To get started, install `plotscaper` with:
+To get started, install `plotscaper`, either from CRAN (by running `install.packages("plotscaper")`), or, if you want the latest development version, run the following:

 ``` r
 devtools::install_github("bartonicek/plotscaper")